jiang-yuan/Learning-routing-DRO/README.md

 ## Incorporate with deep model

 Users are free to integerated with routing deep models like AM and POMO with our framework, then run the corresponding experiments.
+(Note: The DRO framework is not designed for the training process with only one distribution like Uniform.
+In this case, it will act the same as the original deep model. )

 ### Run
 ```